adigasuhas/Accelerating-Search-for-Superconductors-using-Machine-Learning/README.md

 ## Description

-This repository contains code used for my project: *Machine Learning-based Critical Temperature Predictions in Superconductors*.
+This repository contains code used for my project: *Accelerating Search for Superconductors using Machine Learning*.

 ## Requirements